-If you know me, you know I love Vermont, and when I first drove around Rutland this past summer–with my mentor, Stephen Schaub and fellow photographer Susan Weiss, I had no idea what might interest me.
+If you know me, you know I love Vermont, and when I first drove around Rutland this past summer–with fellow photographers Stephen Schaub and Susan Weiss, I had no idea what might interest me.
 But, then I began to notice the many statues of the Madonna—looking as she had always been depicted over the years from my parochial school experiences in Bayside, Queens.

 It raised questions for me as to the depiction of womanhood, maternity, and autonomy—questions I wouldn’t have asked, necessarily, in those early school years—and served as a catalyst for this project.